AnnkissamHosting/riemann-tools/README.markdown

 * riemann-kvminstance - Monitor KVM instances.
 * riemann-ntp - Monitor NTP

+Please note that the following gems are BFortress custom gems:

+* riemann-passenger - Monitor Passenger
+* riemann-uptime - Monitor uptime
+* riemann-services - Monitor a set list of running services

 Also contained in the repository are a number of stand-alone monitoring tools, which are shipped as separate gems.